Zimbabweans in the United Kingdom: Spread and distribution

 The Zimbabwean population is widely dispersed across the UK, albeit with a greater concentration in south east England.
 The largest communities can be found in the UK's larger cities and towns.
 The table below shows the geographic spread of Zimbabwean people in the UK in 2006, based on estimates by community leaders.

+The table below shows the population of Zimbabwe-born people by district in England and Wales according to results of the 2021 Census.

 Assimilation

 Zimbabwean immigrants and their children tend to adapt quickly to British society due to the long ties between the two countries, near identical education systems and high levels of education and English fluency compared to most immigrants to the UK.
 Studies have pointed to the higher rate of English use among Zimbabweans, their willingness to marry non-Zimbabweans, and their eagerness to become naturalised citizens as factors that contribute to their rapid assimilation, as well as their interactions with the greater British-born community.
 In addition, Zimbabwe has also been a melting pot of many cultures and languages, making assimilating to a more multicultural Britain easier.
-A minority of Zimbabweans on the other hand, particularly those who arrived as asylum seekers or with less resources, tended to struggle upon arriving in the UK and would find themselves overrepresented in high demand but less prestigious sectors such as nursing, elder and childcare.
+A minority of Zimbabweans on the other hand, particularly those who arrived as asylum seekers or with less resources, tended to struggle upon arriving in the UK and would find themselves overrepresented in high demand but less prestigious sectors such as nursing and childcare.

 Many Britons tend to confuse Zimbabweans and South Africans, based on their accents and history, despite the rejection that they feel toward the behaviour of many South Africans, regarded by Zimbabweans as less tolerant and cosmopolitan, they have often been lumped together with them and face the same challenges and discrimination that South African immigrants have faced in United Kingdom.
-Despite this, both communities have adapted well to British society with over 15 per cent of settled Zimbabweans ranked as high earners, more than twice the national average of nearly 7 per cent.
+Despite this, both communities have adapted well to British society with over 15% of settled Zimbabweans ranked as high earners, more than twice the national average of nearly 7%.
 As with South African Britons, Zimbabwean Britons tend to live individually rather than in large groups and are thus spread across much of the UK, albeit with a larger concentration in Greater London and South East England.